viettrung2103/payment-process-speckit/README.md

 ## 🎯 Overview

-This project implements a **resilient distributed payment bridge** that processes payment requests by calling an external Payment REST API.
+This project implements a **resilient distributed payment bridge** with [SpecKit](https://github.com/github/spec-kit) that processes payment requests by calling an external Payment REST API.
 The system is designed to handle high-throughput payment processing while ensuring zero data loss through restart scenarios and supporting horizontal scalability.
+Read here for challenges and lessons.[link](docs/SPECKIT,%20CHALLENGE,%20AND%20SOLUTION.md)

 ### 🎯 Problem Statement